Sunday July 2, 2017

 For details email Paul MacIntyre or phone at 412 673-0998 (home).

-The entry fee for a team of two is $75.00 (discounted to $60 until May 1).
+The entry fee for a team of two is $75.00 (discounted to $60.oo until May 1).
 This includes entry and meals for two people.
-Meals for any additional participants can be purchased for only $15 each Register online today.
-You can also download a 2016 Kick-Off Rallye Form and pay with a check.
+Meals for any additional participants can be purchased for only $15 each.
+You can also download an entry form and pay with a check.

 - Joseph and Karen Teplitz – 80 points (won tie breaker)